dymmond/edgy/docs/admin/admin.md

 {!> ../docs_src/admin/admin_embed_multiplexed.py !}
 ```

 By default the `admin_prefix_url` is automatically inferred.
-If you want an explicit url for the admin,
-you might want to set it.
+For special cases like reverse proxies or preferring an url you might want to set it.

-You might need it in case of proxy passes.

 !!!
 Warning
-    Previous examples used `settings.admin_config.admin_prefix_url` for the `Include`.
-This was wrong.
+    Prior to version 0.32.4 examples used `settings.admin_config.admin_prefix_url` for the `Include` `path` parameter.
+    This was inaccurate and let to problems for reverse proxy users.

 ## Excluding models